About the Tour

 • The High Line — resurrected as New York’s “hanging garden” which is one of the most popular visited places in New York City.
 It was put into service in 1930 as an elevated freight line to transport produce; such as, beef and poultry for the meat market.
 The last load of turkeys was delivered in 1980.

-• The once Bell Laboratories vacuum tubes and other 20th century electronics were developed.
+• The once Bell Laboratories where 20th century electronics were developed.
 It is now called Westbeth which are artists’ lofts.

 • Jane Street is where the mortally wounded Alexander Hamilton was taken after his duel with Aaron Burr.